p2pu/InventFest/Synth Tent/Synth-Module-02-Intro.markdown

 ## Your Weekly Invention: Invent Your Own Synth Boombox
 So you've made an instrument, and joined forces with others to create a symphony.
 Now what?
 Time to take your sound skills to the next level and make a home-grown object that plays a song.
 This is an advanced module that is great for your face-to-face meetups: once you have the prototype up-and-running, you can add more complexity and flair.

-For this module, you're going to need bits from the [Synth Kit](http://littlebits.cc/kits/synth-kit), the [Arduino Kit](http://littlebits.cc/kits/arduino-coding-kit)and an [Arduino](http://arduino.cc/) microcontroller.
+For this module, you're going to need bits from the [Synth Kit](http://littlebits.cc/kits/synth-kit) and the [Arduino Kit](http://littlebits.cc/kits/arduino-coding-kit).

 ## Design Constraints
 1. Your synth boombox will feature a bass line + melody.